WelbornGroup/Documentation/ProteinPrep.md

 ```
 I am using the 'stripped' term to note that our protein file now has no alt atom coordinates and no hydrogens still.
 Open and re-save the file in VMD to fix any numbering issues that could have arised.

-We should see that our protein 1107 atoms and no duplicate entries for the residues.
+We should see that our protein has 1107 atoms and no duplicate entries for the residues.

 ### Add Hydrogens